Belmont Park station: Station layout

-The station has two high-level island platforms (B and D) level with train doors and two low-level at-grade island platforms (A and C).
+The station has two ten-car-long high-level island platforms (B and D) level with train doors and two low-level at-grade island platforms (A and C).
 Platforms A and C can only be used when temporary wooden stairwells are installed, as LIRR coaches do not have steps fixed to them.
 Tracks 1 and 2 are also not electrified.